 Melt spinning is the fastest fiber production system available in current technology.
 Therefore, if the polymer is thermoplastic, then melt spinning should be used for higher productivity.
 Most of the manmade fibers such as polyester, polypropylene, nylon, and PGA are produced using melt spinning.

-Melt spinning technology is very advanced and parameter control of the process is very good.
-It is possible to produced shaped fibers such as circular, triangular, and hollow fibers using melt spinning.
+Melt spinning technology is very advanced, and parameter control of the process is strong.
+It is possible to produce shaped fibers such as circular, triangular, and hollow fibers using melt spinning.
 Production of biocomponent and tricomponent fibers is also possible using this process.

 - Shaped fibers to maximize the yarn performance for any device property need

 - Production of small yarn batches as low as one pound

 - Biocomponent (including islands-in-the-sea fiber) and tricomponent fibers using different polymers

 These processes are used for thermoset polymers such as acrylic, liquid crystalline polymers (Kevlar and Nomex), and polyurethane.
 In wet spinning, the polymer is dissolved in a solvent at a target concentration to make a polymer solution with the desired viscosity.
 This polymer solution is then extruded under heat (if needed) and pressured into a liquid coagulation bath.
 Then fibers are combined as yarn and the yarn is drawn, with very good controls, to orient the molecules in the fibers so that it becomes stronger.